tethysplatform/tethys/docs/tethys_portal/admin_pages.rst

 .. tip::

-    For more information on customizing the Tethys Portal see the :doc:`./customize` documentation.
+    For more information on customizing the Tethys Portal see the :ref:`production_customize_theme` documentation.

 .. _admin_pages_tethys_quotas: